mithat/arduino-build/readme.md

 One of the devices listed is likely your Arduino.
 As an alternative or as a last resort you can open the official Arduino IDE and look at what it shows as the active port.

-`SPEED` is the baud rate you want Serial communication to happen at.
+`SPEED` is the baud rate at which you want Serial communication to happen.

 Use
 -----